-9. GLOSSARY OF TERMS
+9 GLOSSARY

-Act Competition Act (Chapter 50B) Ancillary restriction Agreement, arrangement or provision which is "directly related and necessary to the implementation" of the merger.
+Ancillary restriction Agreement, arrangement or provision which is "directly related and necessary to the implementation" of the merger.
 Ancillary restrictions are excluded from the section 34 prohibition and section 47 prohibition under the Third Schedule of the Act.
 Anticipated merger Arrangement that is in progress or in contemplation that, if carried into effect, will result in the occurrence of a merger referred to in section 54(2) of the Act.
 Applicant(s) Merger party(ies) who have filed an Application with CCCS.
-Application Application for a decision in relation to a merger situation, by way of notification under section 57 or 58 of the Act.
-CCCS Competition and Consumer Commission of Singapore CR3 Concentration ratio (that is, the aggregate market share) of the three largest firms in the market.
+Application Application for a decision in relation to a merger situation, by way of notification under section 57 or section 58 of the Act.
+CR3 Concentration ratio (that is, the aggregate market share) of the three largest firms in the market.
 Favourable decision Decision that a merger has not infringed, or that an anticipated merger if carried into effect will not infringe, the section 54 prohibition.
 Merger A merger as defined in section 54(2) of the Act.
-Merger parties Parties to an anticipated merger, or parties involved in a merger Merger situation Refers to both completed mergers and anticipated mergers.
-Parties involved in a merger Persons or undertakings specified in section 54(2) of the Act and includes the merged entity SLC Substantial lessening of competition in the relevant market in Singapore.
-Unfavourable decision Decision that a merger has infringed, or that an anticipated merger if carried into effect will infringe, the section 54 prohibition.
+Merger parties Parties to an anticipated merger, or parties involved in a merger.
+Merger situation Refers to both completed mergers and anticipated mergers.
+Parties involved in a merger Persons or undertakings specified in section 54(2) of the Act and includes the merged entity.
+SLC Substantial lessening of competition.

+Unfavourable decision Decision that a merger has infringed, or that an anticipated merger if carried into effect will infringe, the section 54 prohibition. ----------------------- ---